The NFL’s Denial Of A Medical Cannabis Exemption For Mike James Is Shameful

 It takes a lot of courage to call for cannabis reform while still being an active player in a professional sports league.
 Doing so can result in players being typecast as ‘potheads’ which comes with a significant amount of unfair stigma.
 Two active players made headlines in 2017 in the NFL and NBA by expressing support for reform.

 The first was Karl-Anthony Towns of the Minnesota Timberwolves who expressed support for medical cannabis reform in the NBA.
-The second was Tennessee Titans linebacker Derrick Morgan who not only called for cannabis reform in the NFL, but also wore custom cleats as part of the NFL’s campaign.
+The second was Tennessee Titans linebacker Derrick Morgan who not only called for cannabis reform in the NFL, but also wore custom cleats as part of the NFL’s #MyCauseMyCleats campaign.
 Morgan’s cleats supported the pro-cannabis non-profit Realm of Caring.

 3. World Anti-Doping Agency announces that UFC fighters and other athletes will not be penalized for using CBD